In brief

 In jurisdictions where specific qualifications are not required, any physician may be approached to conduct a capacity assessment for the purpose of providing an opinion on the patient’s capacity.
 In these circumstances, physicians are usually asked only to assess a patient’s general capacity to understand information relevant to a decision and to appreciate the reasonably foreseeable consequences of a decision or failure to make a decision.

 Physicians who feel they do not have the experience or skill to form an opinion on a patient’s capacity for non-treatment purposes may choose to refer the patient to a specialized physician for further examination.
-Physicians who have the ability and experience to conduct non-treatment capacity assessments and refuse to do so may be subject to a medical regulatory authority (College) complaint.
+Physicians who have the ability and experience to conduct non-treatment capacity assessments and refuse to do so may be vulnerable to a College complaint.

 Accurate documentation is critical

 Accurate documentation is important regardless of the type of capacity assessment.
-In particular when assessing a patient’s capacity for non-treatment purposes, ensure your documentation clearly includes the purpose of the examination, the date of the examination, and the findings of the examination.
+It is especially important when assessing a patient’s capacity for non-treatment purposes to ensure your documentation clearly includes the purpose of the examination, the date of the examination, and the findings of the examination.

 If you have questions about capacity assessments, contact the CMPA for advice.